aaviator42/Open-Web-Analytics/README.md

 >     npm run build
 >     ```
 >     Then upload the files to your server and open `install.php` in your browser.
 >
+> The [mods](https://github.com/aaviator42/Open-Web-Analytics/tree/mods) branch of this repo additionally contains experiements with non-upstream OWA functionality.
+>
-> The original project README follows this notice.
+> The original OWA project README follows this notice.
 ------------